My Favorite Protein Green Smoothie

 Green Smoothie in a glass

 This smoothie is packed with fiber-rich ingredients, such as dates, bananas, oats, spinach, seeds and almond butter.
 It can also be made high in protein thanks to soy milk, almond butter and seeds, plus the optional protein powder.
-This smoothie makes for a filling and nutritious breakfast.
+This smoothie makes for a balanced, filling and nutritious breakfast.

 This has been my go-to smoothie for years and I hope you will love it too!